youssef-omarrr/Machine-and-deep-learning/Projects/Brain Tumor Segmentation/README.md

 - Modern training utilities: AdamW + OneCycleLR, AMP, and detailed metrics (Dice + Hausdorff).
 - Modular training/validation loops with checkpointing and inference visualization tools.

+> **Note on Training Duration:** For optimal performance, this model architecture benefits from extensive training (e.g., 75+ epochs), which is computationally expensive.
+The current results are based on a 5-epoch training run to demonstrate the model's potential and validate the pipeline.
+The provided checkpoints and outputs should be considered a proof-of-concept rather than a fully benchmarked result.

 <details>
 <summary>History — previous versions (click to expand)</summary>